homeymusic/mami.codi.R/README.md

 whole, we can estimate the overall wavelength for the whole chord.
 A technique used in digital signal processing and bricklaying is to estimate ratios (within an acceptable precision) between each of the parts and a selected reference part.
-The least common denominator (LCD) of those part ratios will be a measure of the periodicity of the whole relative to the selected reference part.
+The greatest common divisor (LCD) of those part ratios will be a measure of the periodicity of the whole.

-The overall chord wavelength will be as long as or longer than the longest component wavelength of the chord.
 Chords with short wavelengths relative to the component wavelengths sound pleasant.
-And chords with long wavelengths relative to component wavelengthsound unpleasant.
-MaMi.CoDi uses this measure of relative wavelength to predict the perceived spatial consonance of a chord.
+And chords with long wavelengths relative to component wavelengths sound unpleasant.
+MaMi.CoDi uses this measure of relative wavelengths to predict the perceived spatial consonance of a chord.

 Let us unfreeze time and start counting how often a hair cell moves due to a pure tone of our sounded chord.
 If we count the number of movements